How To Replace Boat Throttle Control

 How do you tighten a boat throttle control

 To tighten a boat throttle control, you will need to locate the adjustment bracket on the control and then use a wrench to turn the adjustment screw clockwise.
 This will tighten the cable, which will increase the tension on the throttle control and make it more responsive.
-Make sure not to overtighten the cable, as this can cause damage to the throttle control.
+Make sure not to over-tighten the cable, as this can cause damage to the throttle control.

 Final Steps

 The last step in replacing a boat throttle control is to test it and make any necessary adjustments.
 To do this, start the engine and move the throttle control to various positions.
 If the throttle control is functioning properly, the engine will respond accordingly.
 If the throttle control is not functioning correctly, it’s important to troubleshoot the issue and make any necessary adjustments.
-Once the throttle control is functioning properly, the replacement process is complete.